 Mormonism teaches that God is quite literally the Father of every human being who has ever lived on planet earth.
 Proclaiming that each person was first “begotten” as a spirit by Heavenly Father and Heavenly Mother in a spirit world near Kolob, they assert that every spirit who proves himself worthy in this spirit world is rewarded for his faithfulness by eventually being born as a human into a family here on earth.

 If everyone is already in God’s family as “sons of God,” why would the Bible state that each person needs to personally undergo “adoption” into God’s family through the blood of Jesus?
-Christ plainly declared that He is the only one who had a pre-existence before coming to earth, and as a result, He is the only one who can truly say that He is from “above”—i.e., Heaven!
+Christ plainly declared that He is the only one who pre-existed before coming to earth, and as a result, He is the only one who can truly say that He is from “above” — i.e., Heaven!

 If the Mormon doctrine of man’s pre-existence is true and all humans are sons of God in a literal, physical sense, why would Jesus have told the Jews that they were of their “father the devil”?
 Does Satan have “literal” children?